-- Strategic alliance with Africa’s leading mining project development manager, DRA Mineral Projects, who is fast-tracking Energizer to production
+- Strategic alliance with Africa’s leading mine engineering, construction and operations firm, DRA International, who is fast-tracking Energizer’s Molo Graphite Project to production

 The Molo Graphite Deposit

-The Molo deposit is located in the Green Giant Graphite project in southern Madagascar, and is part of the joint venture (JV) property with Malagasy Minerals Limited in Madagascar.
+The Molo deposit is located in the Green Giant Graphite project in southern Madagascar, and is part of the joint venture (JV) property with Malagasy Minerals Limited.

 Based on drill and trench data received to date, as well as mapping, prospecting, and geophysical surveying, graphite mineralization is confirmed at surface and over an area of at least 250,000 m2.
 Drilling has confirmed that the mineralization is open at depth in excess of 300 metres.